-Arterial, Multi-Purpose Arterial Street or an Urban Avenue, as identified on Schedule O-1: Classification of Transportation Facilities-Urban Area, of this Plan; - (iv) the proposed use is compatible with surrounding uses; - (v) the site shall be planned to support safe pedestrian access and access to transit; and, - (vi) where the lands are designated Business Corridor, the proposed development: - a. provides enhanced landscaping to frame the use, given the prestige nature of the lands; and - b. incorporates excellence in urban design. - g) Notwithstanding Subsection 8.2.3(2) a) iii) of this Plan, existing recreation uses permitted as of the date of approval of this Plan will become legal non-conforming uses.
-Minor additions to those existing recreation uses or change of use from one recreation use to another recreation use may be permitted. - h) Proposals for the re-designation of lands to a General Employment or Business Corridor designation from another designation shall require an amendment to this Plan and shall be evaluated based on the fulfillment of the following criteria: - (i) the area has access to and from a Major Arterial, Multi-Purpose Arterial, or Industrial Connector Street, as identified on Schedule O-1:

-Classification of Transportation Facilities-Urban Area, of this Plan; - (ii) full municipal infrastructure including sewer, water and utilities are available; - (iii) development of the site shall be compatible with existing and proposed uses in the surrounding area;
+- (i) the use shall be an ancillary employment use, as defined in Chapter 13: Definitions, of this Plan; - (ii) the site has access to at least one Major Arterial or Multi-Purpose Arterial Street, Urban Avenue or Industrial Connector, as identified on Schedule O-1: Classification of Transportation Facilities-Urban Area, of this Plan; - (iii) the site is located at the periphery of the lands designated for employment uses as shown on Schedule C: Land Use Urban Area and Schedule E: Land Use Uptown Urban Centre, of this Plan. - (iv) the proposed use is compatible with surrounding uses; - (v) the site shall be planned to support safe pedestrian access and access to transit; and, - (vi) where the lands are designated Business Corridor, the proposed development: - a. provides enhanced landscaping to frame the use, given the prestige nature of the lands; and - b. incorporates excellence in urban design. - g) Notwithstanding Subsection 8.2.3(2) a) iii) of this Plan, existing recreation uses permitted as of the date of approval of this Plan will become legal non-conforming uses.
+Minor additions to those existing recreation uses or change of use from one recreation use to another recreation use may be permitted. - h) Proposals for the re-designation of lands to a General Employment or Business Corridor designation from another designation shall require an amendment to this Plan and shall be evaluated based on the fulfillment of the following criteria: - (i) the area has access to and from a Major Arterial, Multi-Purpose Arterial, or Industrial Connector Street, as identified on Schedule O-1: Classification of Transportation Facilities-Urban Area, of this Plan; - (ii) full municipal infrastructure including sewer, water and utilities are available; - (iii) development of the site shall be compatible with existing and proposed uses in the surrounding area;